yheys/Password-Manager/README.md

-A simple Password Manager desktop application built with Python and Tkinter.
+A secure and user-friendly Password Manager desktop application built with Python and Tkinter.
-It allows users to generate strong passwords, save them securely to a file, and copy passwords to the clipboard.
+This project allows users to generate strong passwords, store them safely using JSON, search saved credentials, and copy passwords to the clipboard.

+This project was incrementally upgraded as part of my Friday learning progress, demonstrating continuous improvement and real-world development practices.

+**Features**
-Generate random strong passwords
+Generate strong random passwords

-Copy generated password to clipboard
+Copy passwords to clipboard automatically

-Save website, email/username, and password
+Save credentials using structured JSON storage

+Search saved passwords by website name

-Input validation with popup messages
+Input validation with user-friendly alerts

+Prevents silent overwriting of existing entries

 Confirmation dialog before saving

-Simple and clean GUI using Tkinter
+Clean and simple GUI using Tkinter